Hydrotherapy: Recent techniques

-A subset of cryotherapy involves cold water immersion or ice baths, used by physical therapists, sports medicine facilities and rehab clinics.
+A subset of cryotherapy involves cold water immersion or ice baths, used by physical therapists, sports medicine facilities, and rehab clinics.
 Proponents assert that it results in improved return of blood flow and byproducts of cellular breakdown to the lymphatic system and more efficient recycling.

-Alternating the temperatures, either in a shower or complementary tanks, combines the use of hot and cold in the same session.
-Proponents claim improvement in circulatory system and lymphatic drainage.
+Alternating the temperatures, either in a shower or complementary tanks, combines hot and cold in the same session.
+Proponents claim improvement in the circulatory system and lymphatic drainage.
 Experimental evidence suggests that contrast hydrotherapy helps to reduce injury in the acute stages by stimulating blood flow and reducing swelling.

 Society and culture

-The growth of hydrotherapy, and various forms of hydropathic establishments, resulted in a form of tourism, both in the UK, and in Europe.
+The growth of hydrotherapy and various forms of hydropathic establishments resulted in a form of tourism, both in the UK, and in Europe.
 At least one book listed English, Scottish, Irish and European establishments suitable for each specific malady, while another focused primarily on German spas and hydropathic establishments, but including other areas.
 While many bathing establishments were open all year round, doctors advised patients not to go before May, "nor to remain after October.
-English visitors rather prefer cold weather, and they often arrive for the baths in May, and return again in September.
+English visitors rather prefer cold weather, and they often arrive for the baths in May and return in September.
 Americans come during the whole season, but prefer summer.
 The most fashionable and crowded time is during July and August".
 In Europe, interest in various forms of hydrotherapy and spa tourism continued unabated through the 19th century and into the 20th century, where "in France, Italy and Germany, several million people spend time each year at a spa."
 In 1891, when Mark Twain toured Europe and discovered that a bath of spring water at Aix-les-Bains soothed his rheumatism, he described the experience as "so enjoyable that if I hadn't had a disease I would have borrowed one just to have a pretext for going on".